gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## The Body Effect And Connecting The Substrate To The Source

 **The basic design of a MOSFET provides four (not three!) electrical connection points**.
 However most discrete MOSFET components only provide 3 leads from the package.
-This is because the substrate (body) lead is normally connected internally to the source, so you only get three external connections (_Gate_, _Source/Substrate_, and _Drain_).
+This is because the substrate (body) lead is normally connected internally to the source, so you only get three external connections (_Gate_, _Source/Substrate_, and _Drain_). {{% ref "fig-mosfet-silicon-structure" %}} shows the internal silicon structure of a MOSFET.

-{{% figure src="mosfet-silicon-structure.png" width="1000px" caption="Diagram showing the internal silicon structure of a MOSFET.
+{{% figure ref="fig-mosfet-silicon-structure" src="_assets/mosfet-silicon-structure.png" width="1000px" caption="Diagram showing the internal silicon structure of a MOSFET.
 The MOSFET on the right does not have the source connected to the substrate, and has two parasitic body diodes (commonly done within ICs).
 The MOSFET on the left shows the source connected to the substrate (almost all discrete MOSFETs do this), which shorts out (removes) one the body diodes." %}}

-Some discrete MOSFETs do provide you with a separate substrate pin, for example the 3N163 as shown below:
+Some discrete MOSFETs do provide you with a separate substrate pin, for example the 3N163 as shown in {{% ref "fig-3n163-mosfet-drawing-with-substrate-connection" %}}.

-{{% figure src="3n163-mosfet-drawing-with-substrate-connection.png" width="350" caption="A drawing of the 3N163 P-channel MOSFET, which has a fourth leg for the substrate connection (C).
+{{% figure ref="fig-3n163-mosfet-drawing-with-substrate-connection" src="_assets/3n163-mosfet-drawing-with-substrate-connection.png" width="350" caption="A drawing of the 3N163 P-channel MOSFET, which has a fourth leg for the substrate connection (C).
 Image from http://pdf1.alldatasheet.com/datasheet-pdf/view/123459/CALOGIC/3N163.html." %}}

 {{% aside type="note" %}}
 There are other types of specialty MOSFETs which have even more pins, such as current-measurement MOSFETs.